 The rustic-but-comfy formula is repeated by the area's few motels, hotels, and inns.
 Most are chain hotels in Wall, grouped around the interstate.
-Whether you stay inside or outside the park, you shouldn't ever have to worry about making reservations very far in advance, except during the first full week of August, when the entire region is inundated with more than half a million motorcyclists for the annual Sturgis Motorcycle Rally.
+Whether you stay inside or outside the park, you shouldn't have to worry about making reservations very far in advance, except during the first full week of August, when the entire region is inundated with more than half a million motorcyclists for the annual Sturgis Motorcycle Rally.
 Rooms for miles around book up more than a year in advance.

 Browse Badlands National Park Hotels